kevinyswong/kevinyswong.github.io/index.md

   different location.
 And these city folks fly to London and Rome and Bali and Tokyo, spending more of their hard-earned money from employment in globalized industries in the metropolises of other countries than in the small towns of their own.
-This must've been what Roger Scruton meant when he said:
+This contrast between the settled folks in the neighborhood and the unmoored visitors constantly in motion must've been what Roger Scruton meant when he said:
   <blockquote>
   They [locals going fox-hunting] have been absolutely rooted in this little piece of land all their lives and have always related to the local economy and also